Reap_and_Sow

 Are there any particular examples of projects or initiatives that are taking this joined-up and cultural approach to driving change around food?

-SFYN Disco-soup: engages young people, meets them on their terms, creates spaces for them to care about food and collaborate on projects that inspire them.
+SFYN Disco-soup: engages young people, meets them on their terms, creates spaces for them to care about food and collaborates on projects that inspire them.
 Youth driven.

 Zero waste restaurants e.g. Silo in London or SPILL in Malmo – closing systems, driving innovation, reducing food costs.
-Where the food waste comes from if used as a primary ingredient is key.
-How to close systems of waste and reuse in their own establishments requires a lot of thought and integrity.
+Where food waste comes from, if used as a primary ingredient, is key.
+How to create close systems of waste in professional kitchens, requires a lot of thought and integrity.
 It is not the cheap choice.
 How do we make the case for business models that essentially deliver less profit in exchange for community and environmental benefit?
-Programmes of grants to support the development of these sorts of enterprise are beneficial.
+Programmes of grants to support the development of these sorts of enterprises are beneficial.
 They often initially make a loss in the short to mid-term… How to justify running the kind of business we need for the future, if it’s not economically competitive under our current systems for measuring success?
 Measurable’s need to change.
-Whole other presentation!

 Food for Soul: Project of ‘refettorio’ from 3* Italian chef, Massimo Bottura.
 Inspiring change through food, beauty, hospitality and care.
-Michelin quality chefs, working with food faste to produce meals for the homeless, eaten convivially in beautiful locations.
-Consideration of art, ceramics, design etc. Delivering hospitality culture to those living on the streets - important and significant.
+Michelin quality chefs, working with food faste to produce meals, to be eaten convivially in beautiful locations.
+Consideration of art, ceramics, design etc. Delivering hospitality culture to those living on the streets - is important and significant.
 Makes a tangible, emotional difference.
-However, not enough in-and-of itself.
+However, not enough in and of itself.
 Must be supported with access to social welfare services, counselling and longer-term support.

 It’s all about the story.